coinexchain/dex-api-java/docs/AliasApi.md

 <a name="getAliasesFromAddress"></a>
 # **getAliasesFromAddress**
-> Object getAliasesFromAddress(address)
+> InlineResponse20049 getAliasesFromAddress(address)

-Given an account&#x27;s address, query all the corresponding aliases
+Given an account&#39;s address, query all the corresponding aliases

 ### Example
 ```java